 Our current intake location is in Minneapolis and intake will be held between 4 and 6pm on the following dates:

-No intake event will be held prior to the January 4th meeting
+No intake event will be held prior to the January 8th meeting in 2021.

 Please call or email to confirm these dates.